Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 - and channel-specific differences.

-This should live in a documented instruction, not in a text thread.
+This should live in a documented instruction, not just in a text thread, or a key employee's head.

 ## 2. Confirm Component Readiness Before Build